Elisabethein/Flight-Application/README.md

 ## Port Configuration

-The backend is running on port 8080 and the frontend is running on port 5173.
+The backend is running on port 8080 and the frontend is running either on port 5173 (in local mode) or on port 80 (using docker).
 The database is running on port 5432.

 ## Environment Variables